Coherence turned on by incoherent light: Conclusion

 \section{Conclusion}

 We have studied the dynamics of the electronic coherence of a toy ``molecular aggregate'' composed of two closely located two-level atoms coupled to a vacuum reservoir and excited by an incoherent field.
-We have shown that the transient behavior of this quantity exhibits coherent oscillations which are indicative of the excitation exchange between the dimer's constituents.
-The frequency and decay rate of these oscillations are defined by the inter-molecular dipole-dipole interaction strength and by the local relaxation rates of the individual molecular sites' excitations.
-Furthermore, we have established the emergence of {\it stationary} coherence in the non-equilibrium steady state of the aggregate, giving rise to a stationary current, as a consequence of retarded dipole interaction-induced collective decay processes which prevail at small inter-molecular distances.
-Although retardation does not play a functional role at such distances, in the non-retarded limit (\ref{Vdd}) typically employed in the literature \cite{MayKuehn04}, these collective decay processes are neglected.
-As a result, the incoherent excitation \textit{instantaneously} creates an incoherent mixture of eigenstates, and steady state coherence is absent.
+This model, both in the ensemble average as well as on the level of single quantum trajectories, accounts for the single-photon excitation process which is crucial \cite{brumer17,whaley18} for understanding the dynamics of the energy transfer in light-harvesting systems.
+We have shown that, following the photoabsorption by either of the molecules, the transient behavior of this quantity exhibits coherent oscillations which are indicative of the excitation exchange between the dimer's constituents.
+The amplitude, frequency and decay rate of these oscillations are defined by the inter-molecular dipole-dipole interaction strength and by the local relaxation rates of the individual molecular sites' excitations.
+Furthermore, we have established the emergence of {\it stationary} coherence in the non-equilibrium steady state of the aggregate, giving rise to a stationary current, as a consequence of dipole interaction-induced collective decay processes which prevail at small inter-molecular distances, despite being usually associated with the retarded limit.
+When neglected in a non-retarded theoretical description of the system \cite{MayKuehn04}, the incoherent excitation instantaneously creates an incoherent mixture of eigenstates, and steady state coherence is absent.
 Thus, in contrast to the results of \cite{Brumer27112012}, our results establish a realistic scenario where intermolecular electronic steady state coherence can be triggered by the absorption of photons coming from an incoherent source, mediating transient population oscillations which relax into a coherent and directed flux of excitations in the steady state.
+In the future, it will be interesting to look at the interplay between light-mediated coherence and the vibrational degrees of freedom, which could give rise to unexpected effects.

+Finally, the emergence of the excitation current studied here is somewhat akin to the directed flow of electrons \cite{anderson}, phonons \cite{kilin98} or atoms \cite{ponomarev06} in presence of relaxation, but, unlike the latter examples, features a coherent transfer process driven by collective decay.
+Thus, the predicted effect defines a hitherto ignored potential resource for generating quantum transport.